Sarah-Paterson/Sarah-Portfolio/README.md

 ## Usage

 Below are screenshots of elements on my live webpage.
-Please use [](this link) to see the webpage yourself.
+Please use [this link](https://sarah-paterson.github.io/Sarah-Portfolio/) to see the webpage yourself.

 Navigational Bar.
 ![Nav Bar Screenshot](./assets/images/Screenshot-Navigation-Bar.png "Navigational Bar")